-V. Why Things Don't Work

-or

-Why S/N Theory Often Seems to be Irrelevant
+VI.
+Why Things Don't Work - Why S/N Theory Often Seems to be Irrelevant

+There are many reasons why things don't work ...

+Radiation Detectors and Signal Pr Univ.
+Heidelberg, 10-14 Oct.
+2005 Helmuth Spieler LBNL

+However, you might also encounter some technical problems:

 Throughout the previous lectures it was assumed that the only sources of noise were

 - random

 - known

 - in the detector, preamplifier, or associated components

-In practice, the detector system will pick up spurious signals that are
+In practice, the detector system will pick up spurious signals that are so with reference to the signal they are quasi-random.

-- not random,

-- but not correlated with the signal,
+- not random, - but not correlated with the signal,

-so with reference to the signal they are quasi-random.

-- \Rightarrow Baseline fluctuations superimposed on the desired signal - \Rightarrow Increased detection threshold, Degradation of resolution Important to distinguish between pickup of spurious signals, either from local or remote sources (clocks, digital circuitry, readout lines), and self-oscillation (circuit provides feedback path that causes sustained oscillation due to a portion of the output reaching the input) Useful references:
+- ⇒ Baseline fluctuations superimposed on the desired signal - ⇒ Increased detection threshold, Degradation of resolution

+Important to distinguish between

+- pickup of spurious signals, either from local or remote sources (clocks, digital circuitry, readout lines), - self-oscillation (circuit provides feedback path that causes sustained oscillation due to a portion of the output reaching the input)